AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/configure-proofing/create-manage-automated-workflow-templates.md

     </tbody>
    </table>

-1. If the proofs that will use this template are always sent to the same people in the stage, add them here so that users don't have to add them every time they create a proof..
+1. If the proofs that will use this template are always sent to the same people in the stage, add them here so that users don't have to add them every time they create a proof.

    Choose each person's **Role** on the proofs that will use this template and the **Email alerts** you want the user to receive when working on proofs that use this template.